Vincit/objection.js/doc/api/model/static-properties.md

 }
 ```

-If this is true only properties in `jsonSchema` are picked when inserting or updating a row in the database.
+If this is `true` only properties in `jsonSchema` are picked when inserting or updating a row in the database.

-Defaults to false.
+Defaults to `false`.

 ## `static` defaultGraphOptions